What Is Sustainable Website Design — Our How-To Guide

 Artificial intelligence will have a significant negative impact on energy consumption.
 And, as AI is integrated even further into daily life, a BBC News report suggests that its energy consumption could be comparable to that of the Netherlands by 2027.

 If figuring out how to do all this yourself feels a bit overwhelming, we can help!
-Get in touch for a full eco-friendly web design audit, complete with an easy-to-follow to-do list.

 The digital landscape doesn’t have to be an energy-hungry wasteland.
 If you’re keen to implement a sustainability strategy for your digital presence, there are lots of straightforward changes that you can make to aid in sustainability efforts.